-Enigmatic smiles of Buddha, weathered but exquisite bas-reliefs, bright eyes of kids, freely strolling animals, Cambodia is an ancient, tranquil, and mysterious kingdom.
-Anyone who has heard of it or seen it from pictures would dream of a trip to Cambodia.
+Enigmatic smiles of Buddha, weathered but exquisite bas-reliefs, bright eyes of kids, and freely strolling animals, Cambodia is an ancient, tranquil, and mysterious kingdom.
+Anyone who has heard of it or seen it in pictures would dream of a trip to Cambodia.
 Poverty, landmine, Angkor, Sihanoukville, and Khmer are the five keywords that define Cambodia.
-They are like a prism reflecting the glories and sorrows that country have ever experienced and shape the country into it is today.
+They are like a prism reflecting the glories and sorrows that the country has ever experienced and shape the country into what it is today.

 Poverty is prevailing in the kingdom of Cambodia.
-Though rich in natural resource, the country is one of the world's poorest countries due to decades of wars and conflicts.
+Though rich in natural resources, the country is one of the world's poorest countries due to decades of wars and conflicts.
 90 percent of the poor people are in rural areas.
-Two thirds of the country's rural households are now facing food and drinking water shortages each year.
-Despite of poverty, the countryside of Cambodia is the place to experience the rhythm of rural life and the timeless landscapes of rice paddies and palms trees with fresh air.
+Two-thirds of the country's rural households are now facing food and drinking water shortages each year.
+Despite poverty, the countryside of Cambodia is the place to experience the rhythm of rural life and the timeless landscapes of rice paddies and palm trees with fresh air.
 As you may have read in one of our previous blogs, we've established an Odyssey Wells Project in the rural villages of Siem Reap to help local people have access to clean drinkable water.

 You might find Cambodia always comes along with the word "Khmer".
 Khmer is the pronoun of Cambodia.
-The Khmer people are the ethnic group the great majority of Cambodian belongs to.
+The Khmer people are the ethnic group to which the great majority of Cambodians belong.
 The Khmer Empire was the most powerful empire in Southeast Asia.
 In its heyday, the empire ruled over modern-day Laos, Thailand, and Southern Vietnam.
 Its greatest legacy is Angkor, which bears testimony to the Khmer empire's immense power and wealth, as well as the variety of belief systems that it patronized over time.